timwmillard/nature2d/Readme.md

 # Nature 2D

-I natural simulation framework for simulating nature.
+A natural simulation framework for simulating nature.
 Inspired by [Nature Of Code](https://natureofcode.com/) and the [LÖVE](https://love2d.org/) games framework.

 It allows Lua scripting.